Skip to main content

 Claim C4: Forward Secrecy

-• Ratchet state advances after each message exchange.
+• Double Ratchet state advances after each message exchange (fallback sessions).

 • Key deletion is enforced in the crypto library after successful decryption.